 Medical Editor: Charles Patrick Davis, MD, PhD

 Nucynta ER (tapentadol) is a mu-opioid receptor agonist indicated for the management of moderate to severe chronic pain in adults when a continuous, around-the-clock opioid analgesic is needed for an extended period of time.
-Currently, there is no generic Nucynta ER available.
-Common side effects seen with the use of Nucynta ER are gastrointestinal disorders, dizziness, headache, sleepiness, insomnia, anxiety, and fatigue.
+Common side effects of Nucynta ER include nausea, vomiting, constipation, dizziness, drowsiness, dry mouth, itching, increased sweating, headache, sleepiness, trouble sleeping (insomnia), anxiety, and fatigue.

 Nucynta is available in extended-release oral tablets in strengths corresponding to 50, 100, 150, 200, and 250 mg of tapentadol.
 The maximum total daily dose of Nucynta ER is 500 mg.
 Do not exceed a total daily dose of Nucynta ER of 500 mg.
 Nucynta ER tablets must be taken one tablet at a time, with enough water to ensure complete swallowing immediately after placing in the mouth.